ivogp87/crypto-market-stats/README.md

 **How it works**

-The app uses React Navigation's `NavigationContainer` as a theme provider (which uses React Context under the hood).
+The app uses React Navigation's `NavigationContainer` as a theme provider (which uses Context under the hood).
 The _theme name_ is stored in the redux store and saved in AsyncStorage with Redux Persist.

 A theme is a JS object containing the following properties: name (`string`), dark (`boolean`) and colors (`object`).
 When creating a custom theme, you will need to provide all [properties required by React Navigation](https://reactnavigation.org/docs/themes) plus some additional colors.
 The themes are stored in [./styles/themes.js](https://github.com/ivogp87/crypto-market-stats/blob/main/styles/themes.js).